Damocles-fr/PPJF/README.md

     Optional :  One click link to the corresponding media local folder from the Jellyfin media information panel.

-    Optional : Jellyfin Service Automation, Start and stop the Jellyfin server automatically at Jellyfin interface and closing it.
+    Optional : Jellyfin Service Automation, Start and stop the Jellyfin server automatically with the Jellyfin interface and closing it.

     Bonus : Select text and one click search selection on IMDB, YOUTUBE, or any websites